OpenSourceEconomics/respy/doc/source/numerical_methods.rst

 Optimization
 """"""""""""

-The model is estimated using simulated maximum likelihood estimation (Albright (1977)).
+The model is estimated using simulated maximum likelihood estimation (Albright, 1977)).
 The available optimizers depend on the version of the program.
 If you use the *Python* implementation, then the Powell and BFGS algorithms are available through their **SciPy** implementations.
 See the `SciPy  Documentation <http://docs.scipy.org>`_ for details.
-For the *FORTRAN*  implementation, we provide the `BFGS <https://en.wikipedia.org/wiki/Broyden%E2%80%93Fletcher%E2%80%93Goldfarb%E2%80%93Shanno_algorithm>`_ and `NEWUOA <https://en.wikipedia.org/wiki/NEWUOA>`_ (Powell(2004)) algorithms.
+For the *FORTRAN*  implementation, we provide the `BFGS <https://en.wikipedia.org/wiki/Broyden%E2%80%93Fletcher%E2%80%93Goldfarb%E2%80%93Shanno_algorithm>`_ and `NEWUOA <https://en.wikipedia.org/wiki/NEWUOA>`_ (Powell, 2004) algorithms.

 Function Approximation
 """"""""""""""""""""""